MeghOffical/Task_Scheduler/Documentation/non_functional_requirements.md

 ---

-## NFR-04 - Portability / Platform support
+## NFR-04 - OS and Installation Support

 **Requirement:**
 Deliver installers/packages for Windows and macOS and possibly linux (desktop app).